rghsoftware/nqi/CONTRIBUTING.md

 scattered thoughts become structured adventures."
 Your contributions are invaluable in making NQI a powerful, affirming, and community-driven project.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our [Code of Conduct](https://www.google.com/search?q=CODE_OF_CONDUCT.md).

 ## **Table of Contents**

 - [How Can I Contribute?](https://www.google.com/search?q=%23how-can-i-contribute)